 When it comes to food and Vienna vs Prague, you’re spoilt for choice no matter which one you end up going to.
 They both have cuisine from around the world, come great local dishes too, and you can go fine dining if you want to – everything is on the table, literally.

-Vienna in the summertime is delightful warm with temperatures on average hitting a high of 27°C and low of 16°C, making it a great time to visit.
+Vienna in the summertime is delightful warm with temperatures on average hitting a high of 27°C and low of 16°C, making it a great time for a city visit.
 The only issue with visiting in summer is that everyone else who want’s to go to Vienna will be there too which drives up hotel and flight prices, plus the city is a bit too busy.

 Vienna in winter is crispy and chilly hitting a maximum of around 6°C and a low of -1°C. While winter is the best time to visit Vienna weatherwise, around Christmas, the streets of Vienna are magical, all lit up with lights, markets, and everyone is out having a good time.